-So, in the last three years Carolien has worked to develop alternative sausages, realising them as an edible design object.
+So, in the last three years, Carolien has worked to develop alternative sausages, realizing them as an edible design object.
 The whole research project will be captured in a book, The Future Sausage that will be published, if it achieves its current crowdfunding campaign target (closing on 14 May).

 To find out more about what the future of sausages looks like, we caught up with trio behind the project to ask them a few more questions, starting with Carolien:

-How and when did the The Future Sausage project come about?
+How and when did The Future Sausage project come about?

 I started the project around 3 years ago for my École cantonale d'art de Lausanne graduation, after reading about the toll that our meat consumption was having on the environment and that insects were being explored as a new western protein source.
 Consumers need to understand that we have to eat less meat and not continue consuming at the same pace using fake substitutes that taste the same.